top of page

 Designed for life in Canada, Boréal’s Thermolog technology allows for efficient, high-quality modular builds requiring only eight workers and 12 days to raise an 1,800-square-foot home.
 The resulting homes stand as a symbol of culturally appropriate equity as One Bowl looks to preserve and build value within a housing supply chain with First Nations.

-Sustainable Indigenous Workforce Development
+Sustainable First Nations Workforce Development

 Echoing the timeless wisdom of the proverb touting the benefits of teaching a person to fish rather than simply giving them a fish, One Bowl empowers First Nations with the knowledge and skills to build their own housing without the need for external skilled trades.
 The transfer of knowledge serves as a cornerstone of One Bowl’s strategy.
 By teaching communities how to build their own homes, we are fostering self-sufficiency and independence.
 At the heart of the initiative is our firm belief in increasing communities’ capacity by providing the tools and knowledge to construct homes—not only addressing the housing crisis but also creating a ripple effect of empowerment and economic growth.